dynatrace-research/function-hook-latency-benchmarking/README.md

 This repository contains the source code for the paper 📜 [Benchmarking Function Hook Latency in Cloud-Native Environments](https://arxiv.org/abs/2310.12702) which we published at the 14th Symposium on Software Performance (SSP) in 2023.
+The presentation slides of that paper can be found [here](./ssp2023_presentation.pdf).

 > **Note**
 > This project is not officially supported by Dynatrace.